PADI Wreck Diver

 The fun part of the PADI Wreck Diver is diving wrecks, obviously!
 Unlocking their mysteries and starting to gain the knowledge and experience that allows you to see things that others overlook.
 Sometimes only the trained and experienced eye recognises that a small hole or open door is the likely cause of the vessel’s untimely end.

-So whether wrecks interest you for their historical value or because they are artificial reefs with an adundance of life, the PADI Wreck Diver Specialty will help you get the most from diving on these man-made denizens of the deep.
+So, whether wrecks interest you for their historical value or because they are artificial reefs with an abundance of life, the PADI Wreck Diver Specialty will help you get the most from diving on these man-made denizens of the deep.

 What will I do?